Nike Baseball Camp Westmont College

 Come join the fun at the Westmont College Nike Baseball Camp.
 Gorgeous weather, superb instruction and great competition makes this a wonderful baseball camp experience.

 Directing the camp is Tom Myers who serves as the Area Professional Scouting covering from San Luis Obispo to Long Beach CA. Our goal is for every camper to take their game to the next level, create lasting friendships, and have a good time.

-- Professional instruction from college coaches
+- Professional instruction from coaches and college-aged instructors

 - College Level Workouts for High School Players

 - Discussion topics: preparing for college baseball and personal goal setting